Laos Tours & Holidays

 With its stunning setting and easy-going cities, Laos has much to tempt the visitor with.
-UNESCO-protected Luang Prabang, the country’s former capital, is undoubtedly Laos’s most picturesque city, its streets lined with palaces, temples and colonial cafés.
+UNESCO-protected Luang Prabang, the country’s former capital, is undoubtedly Laos’s most picturesque city, its streets lined with palaces, temples and bustling night markets.
 A short drive from the city is the Kuang Si Waterfall, a picture-perfect three-tiered torrent of bluish-green water that tumbles down from the verdant jungle.
 Vientiane and Vang Vieng, both in the south, and Pakse, in the east, are also popular destinations in Laos.

 First trip to Laos?
 Here are a few questions you might have.